 You are here: Urology Textbook > Penis > Sexually transmitted diseases & Condylomata acuminata

-Condyloma acuminata: Genital Warts caused by Human Papillomavirus
+Condyloma acuminata: Diagnosis and Treatment of Genital Warts

 Condylomata acuminata are papillomatous proliferations of the squamous epithelium of the external genitals, caused by human papillomavirus (HPV).